 Ten Before Tenure

 Teaching and learning is the heart of Weber State University.
-To move forward with that vision, the Teaching and Learning Forum is pleased to announce a new program that encourages continual development of and research on teaching practices to promote student learning.
+To move forward with that vision, the Teaching and Learning Forum is pleased to sponsor a program that encourages continual development of and research on teaching practices to promote student learning.
 The Ten Before Tenure program is designed to provide pre-tenure Weber State University faculty with opportunities to enhance their understanding and use of evidence based teaching practices, interact and share ideas with colleagues, and create teaching materials that can be used in their tenure and promotion files.

 Four experiences, intended to provide a well-rounded basis for teaching development, are highly recommended: